ilovemicroplastics/caatingarobotics_harmonic_port_test/README.md

 - sdf file contains sensor plugins

 # future work
+- change the URDF to look like the real robot
 - implement lcas?
 - are all the sensors properly set up with the changes?
 I think it's fine but I haven't looked at those modules to conclusively say it works 100%